richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools-README.md

 - **Sovereignty** — Preserves human agency; all consequential outputs require human confirmation
 - **Integrity** — Maintains core values and voice throughout

+**Companion Documents**

+The [Cross-Domain Forecasting Taxonomy](../ai-collaboration-field-guide/cross-domain-forecasting-taxonomy.md) maps all nine forecasting operations to their corresponding Sovereign Thinking Tools.
+Reference it when selecting which tool to deploy for a forecasting or verification problem.

 -----

 *Released for public benefit under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).*